meme2515/HCE_project/README.md

 As we clean and explore these data, you will gain practice with:

-Reading simple csv files
+-Reading simple csv files
-Working with data at different levels of granularity Identifying the type of data collected, missing values, anomalies, etc.
+-Working with data at different levels of granularity -Identifying the type of data collected, missing values, anomalies, etc.
-Applying probability sampling techniques
+-Applying probability sampling techniques
-Exploring characteristics and distributions of individual variables
+-Exploring characteristics and distributions of individual variables